 Starting up, shutting down, and restarting your instance

 This page will show you how to start up, shutdown, and restart Martini.
-We have provided a variety of ways to do these operations:
+Martini includes a variety of ways to perform these operations:

 Using the CLI script